cwcpark/cwcpark.github.io/publications/index.md

 __Park, C.__ (2019).
 [Submitted].
 Lessons learned from the World Health Organization (WHO)’s late initial response to the 2014-2016 Ebola outbreak in West Africa.
 Journal of Public Health in Africa.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of spiritual experience and church commitment on emotional well-being and work (or school) performance among South Korean young adult immigrants in the United States: mixed methods study.
-Journal of Psychology and Theology.
+International Journal of Migration, Health and Social Care.

 __Park, C.__ & Edberg, M. (2019).
 [Submitted].
 The effects of Christian faith on successful living transition among South Korean immigrants in the United States: A qualitative study.
 Journal of Immigrant and Minority Health.